chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Improvements

-- Added `isGraFxPricebook` flag to subscriptions information to reflect, if a certain subscription belongs to a GraFx price book or not
+- We added an `isGraFxPricebook` flag to subscription information in the API to reflect if a certain subscription belongs to a CHILI GraFx price book.

 ### Fixes

-- Fixed stale data on individual access tab, when user roles were updated
+- Fixed an issue where data was shown incorrectly when user roles were updated in the individual access tab of the user

 CHILI GraFx [Platform API](https://api.chiligrafx.com/swagger/index.html)